Brewer Street, Oxford: Institutions

 Campion Hall, a permanent private hall of the University of Oxford, is on the south side.
 The hall is run by the Society of Jesus.
 It is the only building in Oxford designed by Sir Edwin Lutyens and was opened in 1936.
 The building was Grade II* listed in 2000.
 Rose Place is further to the south.

 Christ Church Cathedral School, associated with Christ Church Cathedral and College close to the school on the other side of St Aldate's, is located at 3 Brewer Street.
 The school educates the choristers for the cathedral and college.
 The house of Cardinal Wolsey, the founder of the college, is still used for teaching.

 Pembroke College, a college of the University of Oxford, is on the north side of the street, with its main entrance in Pembroke Square.

-Part of the city wall is preserved in the exterior wall of Pembroke College on Brewer Street.
+Part of the old Oxford city wall is preserved in the exterior wall of Pembroke College on Brewer Street.
 Other parts can be found in the gardens of New College and Merton College.

 In 2010, Pembroke College began a major new development south of the main site, to which it is linked by a bridge over Brewer Street.
 The new buildings were expected to be completed in 2012.